 The Cayman Islands have a stable legal and judicial system, with the first law firm tracing its origins back to 1945.
 As a British Overseas Territory, the legal system is based on English common law, though local statutes apply.

-Leading international law firms Maples & Calder, Walkers, Appleby, Ogier, Mourant Ozannes and Conyers Dill & Pearman have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
+Leading international law firms Maples & Calder, Walkers, Appleby, Ogier, Mourant Ozannes, Conyers Dill & Pearman and Bedell Cristin have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
 Many have consistently been listed in leading directories such as Chambers and Legal 500, and have been recognised as among the best offshore law firms in the Caribbean and the world.

 Licensed attorneys based in the Cayman Islands provide legal advice in the areas of litigation, dispute resolution, corporate, private client, trust, employment, real estate, insurance, banking, aviation, shipping, funds, intellectual property and civil and criminal law.